Starmute/KORS_rating/README.md

 # Node decentralization

 Consider the number of currently active nodes for this coin.
 Divide by 200 and subtract two.
 Round to the nearest unit.
 Range is [0, 10].

+If there is a central trusted verifier, the score shall be zero regardless of the number of nodes.

 # Transaction fees